 Creating a computer game requires skills in a number of complementary areas, including abilities in coding/programming, artistic design, sound effects, music and more.
 Big game development houses, such as EA and Rockstar, combine these by employing hundreds of talented specialists and project managers, while smaller firms rely on a small number of multi-faceted individuals who can play different roles.

-The Game Creation for ages 8-10 course is designed to introduce our youngest students to the world of computer game coding, providing them with practical experience and helping them to develop transferable skills that will help them in their future educational endeavours.
+The Game Creation for ages 8-10 course is designed to introduce our youngest students to the world of computer game coding, providing them with practical experience and helping them to develop transferable skills for future educational endeavours.

 This one-week course can be combined with the Coding with Scratch for ages 8-10 course for a two-week tech summer school.